qgallouedec/panda-gym/docs/usage/train_with_sb3.rst

     Here we provide the canonical code for training with SB3.
 For any information on the setting of hyperparameters, verbosity, saving the model, ... please read the `SB3 documentation <https://stable-baselines3.readthedocs.io/en/master/index.html>`_.

-Bonus: Train with RL baselines3 Zoo
+Bonus: Train with RL Baselines3 Zoo
 -----------------------------------

 `RL Baselines3 Zoo <https://stable-baselines3.readthedocs.io/en/master/guide/rl_zoo.html>`_ is the training framework associated with SB3.
 It provides scripts for training, evaluating agents, setting hyperparameters, plotting results and recording video.
-It also contains already optimized hypermeters, including for some panda-gym environments.
+It also contains already optimized hypermeters, including for some ``panda-gym`` environments.

 .. warning::
-    The current version of RL Baselines3 Zoo provides hyperparameters for version 1 of panda-gym, but not v2.
-So before using RL Baselines3 Zoo, you will have to set your own hyperparameters by editing ``hyperparameters/<ALGO>.yml``.
+    The current version of RL Baselines3 Zoo provides hyperparameters for version 1 of ``panda-gym``, but not for version 2.
+Before training with RL Baselines3 Zoo, you will have to set your own hyperparameters by editing ``hyperparameters/<ALGO>.yml``.
 For more information, please read the `README of RL Baselines3 Zoo <https://github.com/DLR-RM/rl-baselines3-zoo#readme>`_.

 Train
 ~~~~~